-Traditionally the prizes have no set categories ranging from the more common place, such as Peace and Medicine, to the somewhat more niche, such as the Fluid Dynamics prize.
+Traditionally the prizes have no set categories, ranging from the more common place, such as Peace and Medicine, to the somewhat more niche, such as the Fluid Dynamics prize.
 However, just because the categories may be more familiar, it doesn’t make the winning research any more ordinary.
 For instance, this year’s winner of the of the Peace Prize demonstrated that regular playing of a didgeridoo is an effective treatment for obstructive sleep apnoea and snoring.
 The recipient, Milo Puhan, suggested in his research paper published in the British Medical Journal that this may be as a result of a strengthening of the tongue muscles and the reduction of “fat pads” in the throat.
 In his acceptance speech pointed out that previous winners have gone on to win the clearly lesser coveted Nobel award, adding that the president of his university was particularly excited about that fact.

-While at first this kind of research may appear humorous, since the paper’s publication, one of its authors has switched career to work full-time as a therapeutic didgeridoo instructor and has already trained around 2,500 patients.
+While at first, this kind of research may appear humorous, since the paper’s publication, one of its authors has switched career to work full-time as a therapeutic didgeridoo instructor and has already trained around 2,500 patients.

 Other notable recipients include Marc-Antone Fardin who posed the age-old question, how fluid is a cat.
 Fardins study published in the Rheology Bulletin in 2014 speculated on the “Deborah number” which is used to measure the fluidity of materials.
 Essentially, it is the amount of time it would take a material to flow under certain conditions, such as an angled surface.

 The ceremony also recognized Jean-Pierre Royet for his work which identified the area of the brain associated with disgust in cheese.
-In their study published in Frontiers of Human Neuroscience, Jean-Pierre and his team studied the cerebral processes of food aversion using fMRI, a technique that allows for the real-time study of brain techniques by measuring the change in blood flow to parts of the brain.
+In their study published in Frontiers of Human Neuroscience, Jean-Pierre and his team studied the cerebral processes of food aversion using fMRI, a technique that allows for the real-time study of the brain by measuring the change in blood flow to parts of the brain.
 They found that regions of the brain in the basal ganglia were more activated in participants who disliked cheese.

 Other winners for this year include a GP from the UK, who received the anatomy prize for solving the riddle of why old men have such large ears (you can blame gravity for that), and a study conducted by a Korean student into the dynamics of liquid-sloshing, to learn what happens when a person walks backwards while carrying a cup of coffee.